pedro123456789-wq/diffused-med/README.md

 ```

 The Next.js app will be running on `http://localhost:3000`.
-### 3. Backend Setup (Flask)
+### 3. Backend Setup (AIVM)
-Open a _second terminal_ and navigate to the `server` directory.
-Run the following to create a virtual environment, install dependencies, and start the Flask server.
+Open a _second terminal_ and run the following to create a virtual environment, install dependencies, and start the Flask server.

 ```bash
 cd server